juliogomez/netdevops/README.md

 }
 ```

-> No, you don't need to know any JavaScript to work JSON.
+> No, you don't need to know any JavaScript to work with JSON.
 They just happen to share the syntax, but no need at all to be a JavaScript developer when using JSON as the data transfer format between systems.

 Python users can easily work with JSON, using its own standard library: